-The purpose of the study is 1) to use a new method of EEG recording to better understand important brain areas in movement, sensation, language, thinking and cognition and 2) to evaluate how EIT and EIS might be used alone or combined with EEG to characterize different regions of the brain.
+The purpose of the study is 1) to use a new method of EEG recording to better understand which part of your brain is being affected and 2) to evaluate how EIT and EIS might be used alone or combined with EEG to identify and characterize brain lesions and neurologic disease.
+In addition, this new method of EEG recording will allow us to map important brain areas in movement, sensation, language, thinking and cognition.